Poland Residence Permit

 • Documents on the sale of assets or business.

-• Other financial documents confirming the legitimacy of the origin of the capital.
+• Other financial documents confirming legitimacy of the origin of the capital.

-A mandatory requirement is to have health insurance covering the costs of medical treatment in Poland.
-The insurance policy must be valid for the entire period of stay in the country.
+The necessary condition is health insurance, covering the costs of medical treatment in Poland; the insurance policy has to be valid for the whole period of time spent in the country.

-The investor must provide a certificate of no criminal record from the country of origin, as well as from all countries where he/she has resided in recent years.
-This document must be translated into Polish and notarised.
+The investor needs to provide a certificate of no criminal record from the country of origin and also from all countries where he/she has resided during the last years.
+This document should be translated into Polish and notarised.

 Application process

-The application for a residence permit through investment is submitted to the Voivodeship Office in the place where the business is located or where the investor resides.
-All documents must be translated into Polish and notarised.
+The residence permit application through investment sends to the Voivodeship Office in the place where the business is located or where the investor is resident.
+All of the documents have to be translated into Polish and notarised.
+The process takes several months up to one year within this time and, there might be an additional request to provide supplementary documents or information.

-• Free movement: A residence permit in Poland allows you to move freely within the Schengen area without the need to obtain additional visas.
+• Free movement: A residence permit in Poland allows you free movement within the Schengen area, without needing to obtain additional visas.

-• Access to the EU market: Obtaining a residence permit provides the opportunity to do business in one of Europe’s largest economies and access to markets in other EU countries.
+• Access to the EU market: Obtaining a residence permit allows the possibility of doing business in one of Europe’s biggest economies and gives access to markets in other EU countries.

-• Long-term perspective: After several years of residence on the basis of a residence permit through investment, the investor can apply for a permanent residence permit or Polish citizenship.
+• Long-term perspective: After several years of residence based on a residence permit through investment, the investor may apply for a permanent residence permit or Polish citizenship.

-Obtaining a residence permit in Poland through investment requires careful preparation and compliance with all established requirements.
-Investors who are ready to invest in the Polish economy and create new jobs can count on successfully obtaining this status.
-This process opens up significant opportunities for foreign entrepreneurs to do business and live in one of the most dynamic countries in Europe.
+Obtaining a residence permit in Poland by way of investment requires serious preliminary preparation and fulfillment of all the established requirements.
+Only investors who are actually ready to invest in the economy of Poland and create new jobs can expect to obtain this status.
+All this creates huge perspectives for foreign entrepreneurs in conducting business and living in one of the most dynamically developing countries in Europe.

 How long does it take to process a Poland residence permit?

-Obtaining a residence permit in Poland is an important step for foreign nationals planning long-term residence, work or study in this country.
-One of the key issues that applicants face is the length of time it takes to process an application.
-The time it takes to obtain a residence permit can vary depending on various factors, including the type of permit, the completeness of the documents submitted and the workload of the migration services.
+Getting a permit to stay in Poland is a meaningful moment for a foreigner who arrived for a long-term stay, work, or study in this country.
+Among the really pressing problems, applicants face the question of the terms of consideration of the application.
+The time of a residence permit obtaining may vary depending on many factors, including the type of permit, completeness of the submitted documents, workload of the migration services.

 2. Permanent residence permit:

-• An application for a permanent residence permit, which is granted for a longer period of time, is usually processed within 3-6 months.
-In some cases, especially if additional information or documents need to be verified, the process may take up to one year.
+• The permanent residence permit application, being granted for a longer period of time, normally takes between 3-6 months to be issued.
+In some particular cases, especially in the case where additional information or documentation has to be checked, it might take as long as up to one year.

 3. Residence permit for a long-term resident of the EU: